-We are pleased to announce that several national chain restaurants are rolling out the Informed Dining program across the country.
-Now Canadian consumers will have greater access to nutrition information when dining out.
+Some of Canada’s largest national chain restaurants are participating in the Informed Dining program right across the country.
+Now Canadians will have greater access to nutrition information so they can make informed choices when eating out.

 How does the program work?

-How do I know if a restaurant is participating?
+How do I know if a food service establishment is participating?

 - Quiznos Nutrition Information